youyanggu/covid19_projections/about.md

 ## Death forecasting model

-*Active: Mar 2020 to Nov 2020*
+*Active: Mar 2020 to Oct 2020*

 [View projections](/#view-projections)

-This is our original model that we started at the beginning of the pandemic in 2020 and continued until the fall.
+This is our original model that we started at the beginning of the pandemic in 2020 and continued until October 2020.
 You can find a detailed description below:

 ## Table of contents (Death forecasting model)